Thursday, August 27, 2009

 Dark Crystal Landstrider

 My time was limited when I modeled the Landstrider from the Dark Crystal because I did it as an extra project over the winter break.
 I still need to work on the edge-looping before taking it into ZBrush.
-They sure do have ugly faces! video
+They sure do have ugly faces!

 Friday, December 19, 2008